 - 2. Undertake a lemon cure to alkalinize

 - 4. Take alkaline citrate supplements: only for people who cannot integrate alkaline foods into their diet

-Generally speaking, the higher the protein content of a food, the more acidifying it will be.
-However, there is a great controversy around the classification of foods according to their acidifying or alkalizing characteristics.
+Generally speaking, the higher the protein content of food, the more acidifying it will be.
+However, there is an extreme controversy around the classification of foods according to their acidifying or alkalizing characteristics.
 This is why there are several Alkaline classifications.
 For our part, we have chosen the one of nutritionist Susan Brown, co-author of The Acid-Alkaline Food Guide11.
-It used the scientific publications of many specialists in the field (Remer, Manz, Frassetto and Jaffe) to make its own classification.
+It used the scientific publications of many specialists in the field (Remer, Manz, Frassetto, and Jaffe) to build its classification.

 The following is a summary table of the classification recommended by Susan Brown.